-Clinical Site Regulatory Forms
+Letter from physician, on physician letterhead, stating why vaccination should not/cannot be received.
 MAT and Nursing students only.
 Regulatory forms for clinical sites must be electronically signed and submitted, annually, to ACEMAPP.
 The forms are electronic and will appear when a student logs into ACEMAPP.
-Forms may include, but are not limited to:

-- Piedmont Columbus Regional Confidentiality Form - Piedmont Columbus Regional Health Requirements Checklist - Piedmont Columbus Regional Statement of Responsibility - St. Francis Confidentiality Agreement - East Alabama Medical Center Forms

-It is the student's responsibility to log into ACEMAPP regularly to ensure that forms are up to date.
+Forms may include, but are not limited to: Piedmont Columbus Regional Confidentiality Form Piedmont Columbus Regional Health Requirements Checklist Piedmont Columbus Regional Statement of Responsibility St. Francis Confidentiality Agreement East Alabama Medical Center Forms It is the student's responsibility to log into ACEMAPP regularly to ensure that forms are up to date.

-Clinical Site Modules and Assessments

 MAT and Nursing students only.
 Modules and assessments for clinical sites must be electronically submitted, annually, in ACEMAPP.
 The forms are electronic and will appear when a student logs into ACEMAPP.
-Modules and assessments may include, but are not limited to:

-- Piedmont Columbus Regional Controlled Substance Management - Piedmont Columbus Regional Nursing Orientation

-It is the student's responsibility to log into ACEMAPP regularly to ensure that modules and assessments are up to date.
+Modules and assessments may include, but are not limited to: Piedmont Columbus Regional - Controlled Substance Management Piedmont Columbus Regional Nursing Orientation It is the student's responsibility to log into ACEMAPP regularly to ensure that modules and assessments are up to date.